When Should You Start Collecting Your Social Security?

 In most cases, it is probably best to wait until your Full Retirement Age (FRA).
 Keep in mind that the latest a person can hold off is the age of 70.
 This contrasts with what most Americans do, which is collect as soon as possible at the age of 62, which means they collect a reduced benefit amount.

 When Social Security was originally set up in the 1930s, Americans were only expected to live 12 years in retirement.
 As we all know, Americans are living longer than ever before.
-Actuary tables have accounted for that, the insurance industry has accounted for that, financial advisors like myself have accounted for that when doing retirement planning with clients, but Social Security has a ways to go.
+Actuary tables, the insurance industry, and financial advisors like myself have all accounted for that when doing retirement planning with clients, but Social Security has a ways to go.